Naturalenemy07/Chinese-PDF-to-Text/README.md

 ```
 conda activate <name of your virtual environment>
 ```
-Next, i activated the new virtual environment (the name of this environment is pytest37) and it returned:
+Next, I activated the new virtual environment (the name of this environment is pytest37), and checked my Python version, it returned:
 ```
 (pytest37) C:\Users\JohnnyC>python --version
 Python 3.7.9
 ```
 This verified that the setup of my new virutal environment was successful.
 Next, [Jupyter Notebook](https://jupyter.org/install) needs to be installed in the new virtual environment.
-Make sure that you have activated your new environment.
+Make sure that you have activated your new environment before installing Jupyter.
 You should see the name of your environment in parenthesis on the left of the command line.
-In the Anaconda Prompt.
+In the Anaconda Prompt:
 ```
 conda install -c conda-forge notebook
 ```
-Once installed, the python version can be tested in Jupyter Notebook by first opening Jupyter Notebook.
+Once installed, the Python version can be tested in Jupyter Notebook by first opening Jupyter Notebook.
 In the new environment, in Anaconda Prompt.
 ```
 jupyter notebook
 ```
-This will open up a notebook in your web browser.  next we will check the version of Python that the notebook uses.
+This will open up a notebook in your web browser.
+Next we will check the version of Python that the notebook uses.
 In Jupyter Notebook, open up a new Python notebook and type in the cell:
 ```
 import sys
 print(sys.version)